docker-archive/dcus-hol-2016/docker-cloud/README.md

 Before beginning this lab, you will need to select an option for working with a local Docker environment

 **Option 1 (recommended)**: We recommend that you install the Docker for Mac or Docker for Windows beta on your laptop.
-If you'd like to do this please refer to **_need names for relevant portion of D4W and D4M labs_** and follow the instructions there.
+If you'd like to do this please refer to TODO: **_need names for relevant portion of D4W and D4M labs_** and follow the instructions there.

 If you choose this option, you will execute install the Docker Cloud CLI and executecommands in a terminal or command window on your local machine.